 Name Scheduled Meetings attended Unscheduled meetings attended

-SUPERVISORY BOARD 5 4
+Supervisory Board 5 4

 David Richardson 5 4

 Colin Maltby 5 3

 Howard Myles 5 3

 Thomas Töpfer 3 n/a

-AUDIT COMMITTEE 2 0
+Audit Committee 2 o

 Howard Myles 2 -

 David Richardson 2 -

 Colin Maltby 2 -

+Management Based 0

-MANAGEMENT BOARD 9 8
+Management Board 9 8

 Frank Schramm 9 8

 Duncan Ball 9 5

-Michael Denny 6 8

-Arne Speer 3 n/a
+Michael Denny 6 8 Arne Speer 3 n/a

-\ From time to time there are unscheduled meetings of both the Supervisory Board and Management Board, most of which are short notice meetings to approve documents previously discussed or of a technical nature.
+^{} From time to time there are unscheduled meetings of both the Supervisory Board and Management Board, most of which are short notice meetings to approve documents previously discussed or of a technical nature.
 Due to the generally short notice of these meetings, not all members are able to attend.